 Thank you for your interest in Kia Ora Tai Chi classes.

-The classes are for adults of any age and high school students.
-Participants will be encouraged to attend both Monday and Wednesday nights rather than just one class per week.
+When they resume, the classes will continue to be for adults of any age.
+Participants are encouraged to attend two nights per week.
 However, if you are committed to practicing between classes then it is OK to attend just one class per week.

 Cost of classes: Your first class is FREE.
 After that, prices start from $9.50 per class.
 A discount is available for those who are referred by ACC and Age Concern for the Community Group Strength and Balance Exercise programme (“Live Stronger for Longer”).
-You must be aged 65+ to be referred.
+You must be aged 65+ AND be referred to qualify for this discount.

 What to expect: All of the classes begin with a sequence of easy, flowing, warm-up exercises which are low impact and gentle on your joints.
 These exercises are designed to improve your balance and core strength.